 For Corbyn to come to power, Labour would need to do a deal with the Scottish National Party — which would want a guarantee of a second referendum on Scottish independence — and the Lib Dems, many of whom are not happy with Corbyn as leader.

-Such a coalition may not last very long and we could be back to square one very soon.
+Such a coalition may not last very long, so we could be back to Square One very soon.